cubeta-io/cubeta-starter/readme.md

 - repository
 - service
 - test
-- policy

-and a postman collection file will be generated for the whole model created (models creat by the package)
+and a postman collection file will be generated for the whole model created (models created by the package)

 **<h1 id="installation">installation</h1>**

-1 - in your project root directory open packages' directory (if it doesn't create it) then add this directory : `cubeta/cubeta-starter` then in the created directory clone this project
+1 - in your project root directory open packages' directory (if it doesn't create it) then add this directory : `/cubeta` then in the created directory clone this project

 2 - open _composer.json_ file in your root directory and add this code :